kshedden/case_studies/methods/multivariate.md

 A recently developed algorithm constructs
 [support points](https://arxiv.org/abs/1609.01811) that are a very effective form of quantization.
-To understand the support point algorithm, suppose that we are given a distribution function $F$ that we wish to approximate with a finite set of points.
-The sample space is ${\cal R}^d$, and let $Y$ denote a random draw from $F$.
-Now consider an approximating distribution $G$ with random draw $X$.
+To understand the support point algorithm, suppose that we are given a distribution function $G$ that we wish to approximate with a finite set of points.
+The sample space is ${\cal R}^d$, and let $Y$ denote a random draw from $G$.
+Now consider an approximating distribution $F$ with random draw $X$.

-We are given $F$ and wish to construct $G$ to approximate $F$, so we begin by defining a distance function that measures how far apart $F$ and $G$ (or $X$ and $Y$) are from each other.
-Note that this distance compares two probability distributions (conventionally when we calculate distances we have distances between vectors).
+We are given $G$ and wish to construct $F$ to approximate $G$, so we begin by defining a distance function that measures how far apart $F$ and $G$ (or $X$ and $Y$) are from each other.
+Note that this distance compares two probability distributions (it is not the familiar notion of a distance between vectors).
 Distances among probability distributions play an important role in modern statistics.
 When $d=1$ many natural distance measures on probability distributions can be constructed, but it is harder to construct good distances on probability distributions when the dimension